Ancient origins of the Village

 The origin of the borough dates back to the seventh century BC.
 Then, with the fall of the Roman Empire of the 476, and the ballets between Byzantines and the Goths in 544, Nardò came under the Byzantine rule between 552 and 554 and, for a very limited period of time, under the rule of the Lombards between 662 and 690.
 In 761 had an influence of the monks who spread the East ritual and worship with the development of private and agrarian law descended from their countries of origin and built the Abbey of Santa Maria di Nerito and the Greek language became predominant.

-The city walls and the castle (this is no longer visible) were built in 1058 by Goffredo normanno, the nephew of Roberto il Guiscardo who conquered Nardò and Lecce and the Benedictine monks settled down in place of the basilians at the Abbey of Santa Maria di Nerito.
+The city walls and the castle (this is no longer visible) were built in 1058 by Goffredo Normanno, the nephew of Roberto il Guiscardo who conquered Nardò and Lecce and the Benedictine monks settled down in place of the Basilian at the Abbey of Santa Maria di Nerito.

 The Episcopal Seminary of 1674 was built on the will of Bishop Tommaso Brancaccio with neoclassical façade is divided horizontally by two pilasters with the bottom by an ashlar (processing walls used in ancient times) ground and in the upper part, the smooth wall is interrupted by a rhythmic alignment of windows with architraves and the presence of an ashlar with corners.
 The portal is surmounted by a balcony with a door window frames circumscribed and crowned by an architrave with pediment.

 The Church of the Immaculate Conception of 1580 built on the ruins of a medieval building with projection in carparo divided into two orders from a distinct ledge by pairs of pilasters including gabled niches.
-The portal has a niche with a statue of the Immaculate Conception in local stone place in line with rosette.
-The interior of the Church has a single nave ending in the presbytery with three sides altars in Baroques style.
+The portal has a niche with a statue of the Immaculate Conception in a local stone place in line with rosette.
+The interior of the Church has a single nave ending in the presbytery with three side altars in Baroque style.

 The Church and Convent of Santa Chiara of the thirteenth century is one of the oldest monasteries in Puglia.
 In the seventeenth century was built the adjacent Church of San Giovanni Battista.
 The interior has a single nave with three chapels and baroque altars and chancel decorated with pilasters painted in polychrome marble.